STB-Org/stb-report/README.md

 # stb-report
-Simple reviews of movies and games.
+Simple, personal reviews of movies and games.

 ## Making a review (post)
 Each review must fall in its respective folder, inside that folder's `_posts` folder.
 The file name should be as follows: `yyyy-mm-dd-title-of-post.md`.

-Each review itself must follow the following format:
+Each review itself must follow the following format:ppp
 ```
 ---
 layout: post